 We both love granola.
 It is considered a must-have staple in our household.
 We have tried many different brands, and have found some delicious ones, but finally decided to try making our own – and haven’t gone back!
 Sunday afternoons are perfect for leisurely cooking, gardening and granola making!
 There are so many variations and ingredients and it has been fun to experiment and find what we like best.
 We based our original recipe on this one from Mark Bittman due to its looseness and flexibility.
 After a few trials we refined it to include our favorite ingredients and ratios of grain/sweetener/nuts/fruit.
-Ours is on the less sweet side, as it is always easy to add fresh fruit or a drizzle of honey just before eating.
+Our Sunday granola is on the less sweet side, as it is always easy to add fresh fruit or a drizzle of honey just before eating.

 Sunday Granola // 8 cups, roughly

 1 to 1 1/2 cups shredded coconut